-There are plenty of vacancies available in retail and hospitality who are always keen to take on part-time staff.
-As well of preparing you for the world of work, you will make some connections which might help you in the future when searching for a full-time position.
+There are plenty of vacancies available in retail and hospitality who are always able to take on part-time staff.
+As well as preparing you for the world of work, you will make some connections which might help you in the future when searching for a full time position.

 For Part-Time jobs Click Here